archit0030/Action-Recognition-Model/README.md

     Training History Visualization: Training and validation accuracy/loss curves are plotted using Matplotlib and saved as images.

-**Customization**:
+***Customization:***

     Modify the data loading section (data_file) to point to your preprocessed data file.

         Experiment with different Bi-LSTM configurations (units, return sequences) to potentially improve performance.

         Adjust regularization parameters (L2 weight) based on your dataset.

         Consider hyperparameter tuning using techniques like grid search or random search to find optimal settings.